nelsonciofi/cdb-calculation/README.md

 ## Optional

-Optionally, you can run the [RunitBabe](runItBabe.bat) and it will run the frontend and backend and then navigate to http://localhost:4200 on your web browser.
+Optionally, you can run the [RunitBabe](runItBabe.bat) and it will run the frontend and backend.
+Then navigate to http://localhost:4200 on your web browser.

 ## License